New writers are desperate.↑§

 They use deep learning algorithms.

-That’s right, they start out with zero data, and then some data, and then they train their algorithm on that data.
+That’s right, they started out with zero data, and then some data, and then they train their algorithm on that data.
 And then the algorithm studies more data as it continues learning from nothing into something.

 This is 100% farce because the super-good AI they tout couldn’t have sprouted out of nothing.
 In fact, I don’t even think their algorithm even exists.

 The problem is that the Inkitt algorithm would need big data from their own users to figure out what books people read more on their platform.
 (That’s what they say their algorithm analyzes).

 Also, the publishing page on their site clearly shows their method of publishing!